6 Times Square Root 2

 • Q: What is the significance of the number √2 in mathematics?

 A: √2 is significant because it's the simplest example of an irrational number, and its discovery revolutionized the understanding of numbers and their properties.
-It also plays a crucial role in geometry and trigonometry.
+It also matters a lot in geometry and trigonometry.

 • Q: Are there other numbers similar to 6√2?